Reasons to choose Wilson Browne

 - Acute or chronic radiating pain

-As Cauda Equina Syndrome can cause permanent and life-altering damage, it is vital that medical professionals diagnose and treat a patient promptly.
+As Cauda Equina Syndrome can cause permanent and life altering damage very quickly, it is vital that medical professionals diagnose and treat a patient in a prompt manner.

 - Missed or late diagnosis